 Each of the entries is a real-valued impedance and is assumed to be ordered per port exactly as the data lines later in the file.

 The units of the [Reference] impedances are ohms.

-The [Reference] line may only appear after the [Number of Ports] keyword and before the optional [Normalization] keyword and any data sets.
+The [Reference] line may only appear after the [Number of Ports] keyword and before any data sets.

 Note that complex and imaginary impedance values are not supported.